ralucaportase/flot-cursors-plugin/README.md

 **mode** is one of "x", "y" or "xy".
-The "x" mode enables a vertical cursor that lets you trace the values on the x axis, "y" enables a horizontal cursor and "xy" enables them both.
+The "x" mode enables a vertical cursor that lets you trace the values on the x axis, "y" enables a horizontal cursor and "xy" enables them both. "xy" is default.

 **color** is the color of the cursor (default is "rgba(170, 0, 0, 0.80)")